 - A steady supply of quality books on their Kindles

 When the boys were tiny, just learning letters and starting to read, they both used Reading Eggs.
 They used them for fun, simple, brightly coloured games were their first steps in letters and phonics.
 You could, of course, use this online course in a much more structured way.
 Reading Eggs now works for children right through to 13 years old, there have been big changes on the site allowing it to be used for more advanced reading and comprehension.
 Our links to Reading Eggs above will give you a free trial.

 Online Learning.
 General, Reading, Maths and More

-We have a subscription to an Australian online learning site, Studyladder (paid), this covers English and Maths and gives us a good idea of where they would be if they were in school.
+We have a subscription to an online learning site, Studyladder (paid), this covers English and Maths and gives us a good idea of where they would be if they were in school.
 It also has a useful science, music and art section, although these are in no way complete enough to be used in isolation.

 Online Learning.
 Computer Coding